sed-boi/render-stats/README.md

 ## Evolution of the Addon

 Originally, this addon was designed to work with AWS Lambda and S3 for remote monitoring of render progress.
 However, this approach required manual configuration and additional setup from users.
-After extensive testing, we transitioned to a more user-friendly method that leverages IPv6 and dual‑stack NAT mapping.
+After extensive testing, we transitioned to a more user-friendly method that leverages IPv6.
 This new approach requires zero manual configuration—your local Blender machine automatically exposes a secure HTTP channel using UPnP, and the render status is accessible via a unique public URL with an embedded access key.

 ## Installation